-Last week, around 200,000 people marched in Jakarta and other Indonesian cities to protest Chinese-Christian Jakarta governor Basuki Tjahaya Purnama for allegedly “insulting Islam”.
+Last week, around 200,000 people marched in Jakarta and other Indonesian cities to protest Chinese-Christian Jakarta governor Basuki Tjahaja Purnama for allegedly “insulting Islam”.

 The rally was organised by the Islamic Defenders Front, a hardline Islamic militia group known in Indonesia as the FPI, and was the biggest social mobilisation in years.
 It was also the biggest rally the FPI had ever organised.
 The FPI, notorious for vigilante raids and attacking religious minorities, would normally only mobilise hundreds of protesters.

-The rally was triggered by a video of Jakarta governor Basuki Tjahaya Purnama, known locally as Ahok, criticising his opponents for using Koran verses to warn against voting for him.
+The rally was triggered by a video of Jakarta governor Basuki Tjahaja Purnama, known locally as Ahok, criticising his opponents for using Quran verses to warn against voting for him.
 The video went viral.

 I followed the rally in Jakarta to understand the people participating in the rally and their motivations.

 From direct interviews with the participants, I found that many of the participants were from the middle class.
 They were professionals, businesspersons, teachers, and lecturers.

 I also found that majority of them are members of majelis taklim (Islamic study groups) or majelis dzikir (Islamic prayer reciting groups) which not only came from Jakarta and its surrounding areas but also from outer Java.
 Many of them are not associated with the FPI or other Islamic vigilante groups.
 Most of them identify themselves as conservative Muslims and are against violent protests.